• Skip to primary navigation

 • Vet bills for adult dogs

-• Spay/Neuter for my adult dogs when they retire.
+• Spay/Neuter for my adult dogs when they retire

 • Vaccinations, deworming and microchips for adult dogs and puppies.

-• Whelping/birthing supplies (Whelping boxes, potty pads, Incubators, etc.)
+• Whelping/birthing supplies

-• Curriculum/Temperament testing supplies (Toys, tunnels, slides, etc.)
+• Curriculum/Temperament testing supplies

-• Spay/Secure contracts- $59 per puppy to SpaySecure to promote responsible pet ownership.
+• SpaySecure contracts- $59 per puppy

-• Puppy Essentials go home bags.
+• Puppy go home bags

 • Taxes